-For the child who prefers a “big-kid” glove, we recommend this pair from Strider.
-Without playing into the cuteness factor with bright colors and toddler-friendly prints, these have a professional look.
+For the child who prefers a “big-kid” glove, we recommend this pair from Giro.
+Without playing into the cuteness factor with great colors and toddler-friendly prints, these have a professional look.
 And their performance matches their appearance.

-The Strider gloves are available as full fingers or half.
-The full-finger gloves are only sold in size large, suitable for children aged 4 to 6 years.
+The gloves are available as full fingers in multifarious sizes.
 With a well-proportioned design, the gloves will hug the rider’s hands without being too snug.

 Across the hand sits a hook and loop closure, easy to operate for children.
 Putting them on may take some getting used to due to the full-fingers, if you choose that type, they provide an all-around shield.

-There are high-quality pads, specifically designed to suit children to provide some cushioning during falls.
+There are high-quality cycling pads, specifically designed to suit children to provide some cushioning during falls.
 They also work to enhance the rider’s grip across the handles, giving them the confidence to go faster.
 Furthermore, using touch screens on mobile phones would be easy without the need to remove the gloves as it’s been designed with a conductive fabric on both the thumb and index finger.

 - A good “big-kid” design.